bsc-wdc/qdislib/docs/source/index.rst

 If you use Qdislib in a scientific publication, we would appreciate citations to the following paper:

-\M. Tejedor, B. Casas, J. Conejero, A. Cervera-Lierta and R. M. Badia, "Distributed Quantum Circuit Cutting for Hybrid Quantum-Classical High-Performance Computing" in *ArXiv*, 2025, pp. 1-12
+\M. Tejedor, B. Casas, J. Conejero, A. Cervera-Lierta and R. M. Badia, "Distributed Quantum Circuit Cutting for Hybrid Quantum-Classical High-Performance Computing" in *https://arxiv.org/abs/2505.01184*, 2025, pp. 1-12

 Bibtex
 ......